 Have you ever known someone who leaves the TV on “for the dog” when they leave the house?
-The idea being the voices on the TV bring comfort and security to your dog while they’re otherwise alone.
+The idea being the voices on the TV brings comfort and security to your dog while they’re otherwise alone.
 If that’s the case, can dogs benefit from music in a similar way?
 Music, like the TV, can include strange voices your dog won’t be able to comprehend.
-But music also consists of things such as rhythm, tone and tempo, all of which can be experienced and enjoyed without literacy, human and canine alike.
+But music also consists of things such as rhythm, tone, and tempo, all of which can be experienced and enjoyed without literacy, human and canine alike.
 Music may be more than just noise; it could help your dog physically and emotionally.

 Table of Contents

 Music for Humans vs. Music for Dogs

 As is the case with most subjects, we try to understand it on a human level.
 And it doesn’t get more human than music.
 Whether we are looking for motivation, relaxation, or a singalong, music is an emotional experience for people.
 Most would agree, and the relationship between music and humans has been studied and experienced throughout time.

 With this understanding of music and how it makes us feel, it’s not crazy to think our dogs are affected by music as well.
 Dogs can sense our emotions and can at times replicate them, so can they sense songs in the same way?
 Just as music helps us cope as people, it can potentially offer the same benefit to dogs.
 Let’s go over a couple of scenarios where music may help your fur friend.